 The Cycle of Christ’s Ministry fills the vaults of the outer narthex and parts of the south bay of the inner narthex.
 It includes wonderful scenes of the Temptation of Christ, with dramatic dialogue (Matthew 4: 3–10) that could almost be in speech bubbles, beginning “Devil: If thou be the Son of God, command that these stones be made bread.
 Christ: It is written, Man shall not live by bread alone, but by every word that proceedeth out of the mouth of God.”

-In the nave, the main frescoes echo the mosaics, featuring the death of the Virgin, over the door and, to the right of this, another depiction of Christ.
+The main frescoes in the nave of St Saviour echo the mosaics, featuring the death of the Virgin over the door and, to the right, a depiction of Christ.
 The best known of all the works in the church, however, are the frescoes in the funerary chapel to the south of the nave.

-The most spectacular of the frescoes is the Resurrection, also known as the Harrowing of Hell.
-This depicts Christ trampling the gates of Hell underfoot and forcibly dragging Adam and Eve from their tombs.
+The most spectacular of these is the Resurrection, also known as the Harrowing of Hell.
+It depicts Christ trampling the gates of Hell underfoot, and forcibly dragging Adam and Eve from their tombs.
 A black Satan lies among the broken fetters at his feet, bound at the ankles, wrists and neck.
-To the left of the painting, animated onlookers include John the Baptist, David and Solomon, while to the right Abel is standing in his mother’s tomb; behind him is another group of the righteous.
+To the left, animated onlookers include John the Baptist, David and Solomon, while to the right Abel is standing in his mother’s tomb; behind him is another group of the righteous.

-Other frescoes in the chapel, in the vault of the east bay, depict the Second Coming, and in the east half of the domical vault Christ sits in judgement.
+Other frescoes in the chapel, in the vault of the east bay, depict the Second Coming, while in the east half of the domical vault Christ sits in judgement.